How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Methodology

 \subsection{Joint Scaling Law}

 The standard Chinchilla scaling law is defined as

-where $L$ is validation loss (nats), $N$ is the non-embedding parameter count, $D$ is training tokens, $E$ is the irreducible loss, and $A, B, \alpha, \beta$ are fitted constants.
-Our iso-compute design holds $D$ approximately fixed across $r$ but reduces $N$, so the same compute is spread over fewer parameters as $r$ grows.
-We measure how much each additional recurrence contributes to loss reduction relative to a unique block.
+where $L$ is validation loss (nats), $N$ the non-embedding parameter count, $D$ training tokens, $E$ the irreducible loss, and $A, B, \alpha, \beta$ fitted constants.
+Loss decreases with higher $N$ and $D$, approaching $E$ as they grow large.
+The two terms split the loss into a parameter contribution $A N^{-\alpha}$ and a token contribution $B D^{-\beta}$, with $\alpha, \beta$ setting how fast each diminishes and (via their ratio) the compute-optimal allocation between $N$ and $D$~\citep{hoffmann2022training}.
+Our iso-compute design holds $D$ approximately fixed across $r$ but reduces $N$, so the same token count is spread over fewer parameters as $r$ grows.

-Within the prelude-recur-coda architecture, the recurrent block and the input-injection layer are reused across the $r$ recurrences, while the prelude and coda execute once per token.
-We therefore split the unique non-embedding parameter count into an executed-once component and a shared recurrent component,